FAQ

 Q: Is Journey used in production?

-Q: I like the idea of letting Journey worry about the flow of things, and scalability and persistence, but my application just doesn't look like a graph.
+Q: I like not having to worry about scalability and persistence, but my application just doesn't look like a graph.

-Q: This is super-neat.
+Q: This is neat.
 Do you have a Rust (Python, ...) version of this?

 A: Journey is currently only available in Elixir, but if you are interested in a different language, please let me know.